 Surfers will always remember their first real wave.
 But why did we start surfing?
 Was it a magazine, a friend or a surf video that ignited our desire to ride the ocean's energy?

-When we drive along the beach, when we watch a surfer on television, when we spot a surfboard on a car rack, when we hear someone talking about waves in the public transports, we know that surfing changes lives.
+When we drive along the beach; when we watch a surfer on television; when we spot a surfboard on a car rack; when we hear someone talking about waves on public transport…we know that surfing changes lives.

-But why did we start surfing?
-Is there a reason why we got a surfboard under our feet?
-Well, in fact, there are thousands of explanations behind our surf history.
+So what made us start?
+What's the reason for the surfboard under our feet?
+There are thousands of explanations behind our individual surf histories.
 Let's take a look at the most common ones:

 2. You live next to a popular surf spot.

 5. You really wanted to learn how to surf.

 6. You got pumped by big wave surfing on television.

 7. You saw a perfect surf photo in a surf magazine.

 8. You heard dozens of stories about the benefits of surfing.

 9. You love the ocean and you're not afraid of the waves.